-In general, a person can be convicted of OUI for operating any watercraft while:
+A person can be convicted of OUI for operating any watercraft while:

-• Impaired by alcohol, drugs, other “intoxicating compounds” or a combination of any or all to such a degree that the individual is not capable of safely operating the watercraft
+• Impaired by alcohol, drugs, other “intoxicating compounds,” or a combination of any or all to such a degree that the individual is not capable of safely operating the watercraft

 • Having a concentration of 5 nanograms or more of THC (Tetrahydrocannabinol), which is the primary psychoactive ingredient in marijuana per milliliter of blood or 10 nanograms or more of THC per milliliter of a different bodily substance